appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-04-16-working-with-GET.md

 ## What is Get Node?

 GET node is used for getting data from an application by using their API Endpoints provided by the application.
-When you drag an application node in the Process Flow Designer Panel, the node configuration window opens.
+When you drag an application node in the processflow Designer Panel, the node configuration window opens.
 You specify the following details and click on the SAVE button.
 * Node Description: This denotes the description of the node.
 * Node Type: This denotes the type of action that the node needs to perform GET or POST.
 * App Version: This denotes the version of the Application.
 You need to select the version of the application you need for the integration.